spessasus/spessasynth_core/docs/sound-bank/index.md

 It takes the following arguments:

-- sampleName - `string` - sample's name.
+- name - `string` - sample's name.
 - writtenCount - `number` - the count of written samples so far.
 - totalSampleCount - `number` - the total number of samples.